Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 ## Audio Preservation Master File (digi-prov?)
 Metadata

-The following metadata is created for each Audio Preservation Master file to document technical aspects of the Archive Original Recording and the reformatting processes to provide provenance for the Audio Preservation Master file.
+The following metadata is created for each Audio Preservation Master file to document technical aspects of the Archive Original Recording and the reformatting processes.

 ### Archive Original Recording Description.